 Lecture 1: Organization of Immune system.
-Immune cells and immune tissue

-To describe the role of immune reaction.
+Immune cells and immune tissue Learning outcomes: To describe the role of immune reaction.
 To understand the features of immune reactions.
 To name and explain the classification of adaptive immunity according to the mode of acquisition and executive mechanisms (humoral and cellular immunity).
 To describe the anatomy and function of lymphatic tissues (bone marrow, thymus, lymphatic system, lymph nodes, spleen, and regional lymphatic systems).
 To describe the morphological, physical, and biological properties of cells of the immune system.
 To name the subtypes of T and B lymphocytes and to describe their function.
 To describe the basic features and function of NK cells.
 To explain the importance of non-specific immunity in initiating an immune response.
 To explain the importance of antigen presenting cells.
 To describe and explain the phases of the immune response.
 To describe the term lymphocyte clone.

-Lecture 2: Innate immunity

-To describe the development and the mechanisms for non-specific immunity (anatomical, physiological, cellular, inflammatory obstacles).

-To name the cellular receptors for molecular pattern recognition and their function in non-specific immunity.

-To explain the process of phagocytosis, name the subtypes of phagocytic cells and explain the biological properties and function of phagocytic cells.
+Lecture 2: Innate immunity Learning outcomes: To describe the development and the mechanisms for non-specific immunity (anatomical, physiological, cellular, inflammatory obstacles).
+To name the cellular receptors for molecular pattern recognition and their function in non-specific immunit To explain the process of phagocytosis, name the subtypes of phagocytic cells and explain the biological properties and function of phagocytic cells.
 To understand the role of NK cells.
 To understand the importance of innate immunity in initiating an immune response.
 To explain the function of antigen presentig cells.
 To describe classical, lectin, and alternative complement activation pathways.
 To describe the biological role of the complement.
 Lecture 3: Antigen presentation.
 Major histocompability molecules.

-To describe the system of tissue antigens, their classification, structure, and function of MHC group I and II antigens, and distribution in the organism.
+Learning outcomes: To describe the system of tissue antigens, their classification, structure, and function of MHC group I and II antigens, and distribution in the organism.
 To understand the term of processing and displaing antigrns by MHC molecules.
 To describe the structure of the receptor for the T lymphocyte antigen.
 To understand the MHC gene structure (polygeny and polymorphism).
 To describe the role of the MHC gene in determining immunoreactivity characteristics (in controlling the response to individual antigens, in the appearance of autoimmune diseases, in the appearance of high alloreactivity).
 To explain the processing of another's antigen and the mechanism of its binding to MHC class I and II molecules To explain the basic principles of immune recognition.
-To explain the significance of the first and
+To explain the significance of the first and second signals during the activation of naive T lymphocytes.
+To explain the principle of clonal selection in the thymus.
 Lecture 4: Lymphocytes receptors.
 Antigens and antibodies.

-To describe the term antigen, classification of antigens, antigen determinant (epitope), and its forms.
+Learning outcomes: To describe the term antigen, classification of antigens, antigen determinant (epitope), and its forms.
 To define the term immunogenicity, the factors that affect the antigen immunogenicity.